Now that I have oo’mämē, what do I do with it?

 What’s your favorite use of oo’mämē?

 Depends on who you ask!
 Mark likes his on poached eggs and tortillas chips.
-Karen leans toward Mark’s signature fried rice with a heaping spoonful of oo’mämē goodness.
+MK leans toward Mark’s signature fried rice with a heaping spoonful of oo’mämē goodness.
 Katy uses the oil to toast baguette slices, then whips the solids with goat cheese to top crostini.
 Megan doesn’t cook but she keeps a personal jar of peanut butter in her desk at work, and then hits the fridge for a big dose of oo’mämē straight into the jar.
 None of us can keep enough on hand.
 We challenge you to eat it faster than we do.

 There is one bit of oo’mämē left in the bottom of the jar, please HELP!!